 Petrillo and the AFM were unprepared to articulate their rationale for why, especially at this particular point in time, they wanted more money.
 It was poor political timing.
 Between rationing and wartime hardships, the average American had tightened their belt and given up a bit of their quality of life to benefit the war effort.
 Who were the popular musicians, dressed in tuxedos, to reach for more money now?
 The union couldn’t even clearly define where the new revenue was supposed to go or how it was to be distributed.
 All they seemed to say was it should go to the union.

 The AFM was made up of instrumentalists.
 Singers were exempt from union membership.
-In an attempt to bring new product to market during the strike, the record companies began recording a cappella singing groups and individuals.
+In an attempt to bring new products to market during the strike, the record companies began recording a cappella singing groups and individuals.
 This effort laid the groundwork for some of the harmony groups of the 1950s.
 Even Frank Sinatra sang a couple of tunes without his usual big-band backup.
 These records sold reasonably well.
 One label even tried to market a recording of Shakespeare’s Othello.

 Capitol and Decca settled with the union by 1943.
 RCA Victor and Columbia counted on the support of the FCC and hoped for support from other government bodies as well.
 They held out for nearly two years more.
 Without the cooperation of the radio stations, however, the musicians stayed out of the recording studios for nearly two years.

 When the strike was finally settled, the musical landscape had changed.
-The famous “sweet sound” of the World War II-era big bands of Tommy Dorsey, Guy Lombardo, Glenn Miller and the like had competition: the new sound of bebop.
+The famous “sweet sound” of the World War II-era big bands of Tommy Dorsey, Guy Lombardo, Glenn Miller and the like had competition – the new sound of bebop.
 The ballrooms and big dance halls that had closed stayed closed.
-It was 1945 and the decline of the Big Bands had begun.
+It was 1945, and the decline of the Big Bands had begun.

 With the decline of ballrooms, supper clubs and dance halls, small nightclubs sprung up.
 They began in New York, Chicago and Los Angeles.
-The music played there by “scab” musicians was combo style: typically piano, bass, drums and perhaps a saxophone.
+The music played there by “scab” musicians was combo style: typically piano, bass, drums, and perhaps a saxophone.
 These small combos inevitably wandered back to the roots of improvisational jazz.
 They experimented with new forms of harmonic structure.
 Bebop emerged.
 Musicians like Dizzy Gillespie and Charlie Parker experimented with this new form, hiding their performances from union watchdogs by performing in small clubs.
 These were similar to the speakeasies of Prohibition.

 Mr. Petrillo remained AFM’s President until 1958.
 The AFM website is silent regarding the Recording Ban.
 They do make a brief mention of “strikes against radio broadcasters.”
 It goes on to describe how Petrillo “struggled to find ways to compensate the thousands of musicians who continued to lose work because of recording.”

-The end of World War II brought an end to the wartime material restrictions.
+The end of World War II brought an end to wartime material restrictions.
 America’s manufacturing infrastructure realigned itself to peacetime products.
-Records and record players were available and affordable again and a new market of returning soldiers had emerged.
+Records and record players were available and affordable again, and a new market of returning soldiers had emerged.
 They were young and had some extra money to spend.
 The women had become accustomed to working, earning, participating and competing in the workplace.
 The young men had traveled abroad and heard new forms of music and recorded entertainment.
 New record labels responded with offerings of every form of recorded music possible.
 The Big Bands had the flavor of a past generation and more difficult times.
 The Big Band era was over.

 Examples of Big Bands and Vocalists in front of Big Bands: